reVIVEer/strategy-games-analysis/README.md

 # strategy-games-analysis
 Data Analysis of Strategy games from Apple's app store

-Open .ipynb file to see the entire analysis.
+Open strategyGames_NB.ipynb file to see the entire analysis.